 Mental illness is a challenging problem for many people.
 It makes life complicated and results in coping issues for those who are afflicted.
 Not only does it bring stress to people’s lives, but it can also lead to substance abuse.
 As people attempt to cope with untreated mental illness, they sometimes turn to drugs or alcohol for comfort.
 When this occurs, it leads to a substance use disorder.
 A dual diagnosis consisting of a mental illness and substance use disorder are common.
-When dealing with a mental illness and substance abuse simultaneously, then it’s crucial to find a quality rehab center so you can get on the pathway to healing.
+When dealing with a mental illness and substance abuse simultaneously, then it’s crucial to find group therapy at a quality rehab center so you can get on the pathway to healing.
 Let’s take a look at types of mental illness a bit closer.

 Types Of Mental Illnesses

 There are multiple mental illnesses that a person may have.
 Some arise from traumatic situations a person may go through in their lives, while others have a more genetic component.
 Mental illnesses may be classified in categories.
 The following are some common mental health disorders: